Trentham Park branch line: Abortive extension

 By the time of its opening, local traffic was already being carried by road.
 As a result, the only intermediate station, Hanford Road Halt, was closed after just three years.

-However, a plan to extend the line to Pool Dam, Newcastle-under-Lyme, to form a four mile long route around the growing suburbs was approved by the North Staffordshire Railway (Trentham Newcastle-under-Lyme and Silverdale Light Railway) Order 1914.
-In preparation for this a steel bridge was constructed in September 1914 over London Road (now part of the A34) just beyond Trentham Park, along with a brick culvert to protect a water main from the planned embankment, but work on the extension was halted by World War I, and officially abandoned by the North Staffordshire Railway Act 1921.
+However, a plan to extend the line to Pool Dam, Newcastle-under-Lyme, to form a four mile long route around the growing suburbs was approved by the North Staffordshire Railway (Trentham, Newcastle-under-Lyme, and Silverdale Light Railway) Order 1914.
+In preparation for this a steel bridge was constructed in September 1914 over London Road (now part of the A34) just beyond Trentham Park, along with a brick culvert to protect a water main from the planned embankment, but work on the extension was halted by World War I, and officially abandoned by the North Staffordshire Railway Act 1921 (11 & 12 Geo.
+5. c. cxvii).
 The bridge remained as a bridge to nowhere until 1940, when it was dismantled for scrap for the World War II effort.